Dusit Garden

 East of the beautiful gardens of the Ananda Samakhom Throne Hall along U-Thong Nai Road is the former palace garden Khao Din Wana which was presented by King Rama VIII to the people in 1938 and converted to a public zoo, the Dusit Zoo.
 This accounts for the reduction in land area.

 No visit to a royal palace is complete without a visit to the royal stables, in this case the Royal Elephant Stables which is now the Royal Elephant Museum displaying the history and origins of the white elephant.
-The museum is near the east entrance to Dusit Garden in U-Thong Nai Road.
+The museum is near the east entrance in U-Thong Nai Road.

 In the western sector of this palace complex are several residential halls some of which are in traditional Thai architecture.